rajiv256/Chess/src/README.md

-This is my Chess 1-player
+This is my Chess Single Player Engine, with AI.